panosru/OxyNode/README.md

 * If you have complex domain (very complex business rules)
 * If you have at least 1 experienced developer in your team
-* If you have experience if advanced JavaScript OOP patterns
+* If you have experience in advanced JavaScript OOP patterns
 * If you know what is DDD

 When you should not use OxyFront